cassiozen/mithryn-ttrpg/rules.md

 #### When a tag applies to an attack roll:

-- Reduce the oponent's Defense by your Rank.
+- Reduce the opponent’s Defense by your Rank.

 This represents how your character’s background, training, or knack makes their attack more effective in this particular situation.

 Example: A Rank 2 character with the tag Raised by Sailors is fighting on the deck of a ship.
-In this setting, the GM rules the tag applies, so the oponent's Defense of 8 is lowered to 6.
+In this setting, the GM rules the tag applies, so the opponent’s Defense of 8 is lowered to 6.

 ---